GeckoPackages/GeckoSilexMemcacheService/README.md

 ### Logger sample

-Logging calls to the service can be done when a [PSR3](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerInterface.php) logger is set on the container (`$app['logger']`).
+Logging calls to the service can be done when a [PSR3](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerInterface.php) logger is set on the container (`$app['logger']`) or injected via the config.
 Enable logging by passing the `memcache.enable_log` configuration option.

 Example:
 ```php